Biles in control once again at US Gymnastics Championships

 Two-time Olympic medalist Laurie Hernandez’s night ended early.
 The 20-year-old hyperextended her right knee while attempting her beam dismount during warmups.
 She gutted through her routine and appeared to be in pain after finishing.
 Hernandez ended up scratching on uneven bars but tweeted she is “keeping an open mind” about competing during Sunday’s finals.

 Chellsie Memmel, the 2005 world champion and a 2008 Olympic silver medalist, competed in three of four events.
 With the crowd roaring at every turn, she finished fifth on vault and sixth on beam.
+While Memmel is not in serious contention for an Olympic berth, her comeback wasn’t “Tokyo or bust.”
+The 32-year-old made significant strides from Classic and more than held her own with a group of athletes who are in some cases literally half her age.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports